Land defender

 A land defender, land protector, or environmental defender is an activist who works to protect ecosystems and the human right to a safe, healthy environment.
 Often, defenders are members of Indigenous communities who are protecting property rights of ancestral lands in the face of expropriation, pollution, depletion, or destruction.
 Land and its resources may be considered sacred by Indigenous peoples, and caring for land is considered a duty that honors ancestors, current peoples, and future generations.

 Land defenders face severe persecution from powerful political and corporate alliances that profit from resource extraction. which in turn may cause pollution.
 The United Nations Human Rights Council determined that land defenders are "among the human rights defenders who are most exposed and at risk."

-Etymology
+Etymology, role and activism

-During the 2016 Dakota Access Pipeline protests, members of the Standing Rock Indian Reservation blocked the construction of the pipeline to protect the tribe's land and water supply.
+During the 2016 Dakota Access Pipeline protests, members of the Standing Rock Sioux Reservation blocked the construction of the pipeline to protect the tribe's land and water supply.
 This grassroots effort led to hundreds of arrests and clashes with the police and National Guard soldiers.
-Negative articles described the Indigenous land defenders as "protestors," a term denounced by many environmental activists.
+Negative articles described the Indigenous land defenders as "protesters," a term denounced by many environmental activists.

-Environmental activist and actor Dallas Goldtooth of the Indigenous Environmental Network has criticized the term "protestor," stating the word "protester" is negative and implies that Native people are angry, violent, or overprotective of resources.
+Environmental activist and actor Dallas Goldtooth of the Indigenous Environmental Network has criticized the term "protester," stating the word "protester" is negative and implies that Native people are angry, violent, or overprotective of resources.

 Instead, members of the movement refer to themselves as "land defenders," a term that emphasizes pacifism and responsibility to care for ancestral lands which may be part of the defender's heritage.

 Inuit Labrador land protector Denise Cole has stated, "I am very much a believer when I take my medicines, when I take my drum, what colonial law would call protesting is very much what I consider is ceremony."